SofieneBenAziza/Create-and-Share-Jupyter-Notebook/README.md

 # Create-and-Share-Jupyter-Notebook
-This a Lap to learn how Create and Share Jupyter Notebook
+This a Lap to learn how to Create and Share Jupyter Notebook